JoshPaulie/boilerbot/README.md

 [//]: <> (After cloning, delete this and make your own readme!)

 # boilerbot ♨️
-Simple template (boilerplate) bot for discord.py
+Simple template (boilerplate) bot for discord.py.
+Easy and no fluff.
+Uses cogs and commands, with sample command and event. 🤍

 ## Download & Usage
 1) Clone repo.
 Since you don't want your directory named boilerbot, replace \<bot name> with your bot name.